Rooyca/Rooyca/README.md

 ### 👨‍💻 About Me
 - **Geek** ~in all the meaning of the word~
-- Pasionate about phenomenology and ethic
+- Pasionate about a lot of things (Linux, Networking, Servers, Self-hosting, Low-level programming, etc.)
 - Studying Linguistics at the Universidad Nacional de Colombia
-- I love music so much.
-Like Nietzsche said: "Without music, life would be a mistake".
+- I love music.
+"Without music, life would be a mistake".
+(Nietzsche)

 ---